 FACT:Your stomach takes 20-30 minutes eating to feel full even if it has already reached it limit earlier

-TAKEAWAY: If you slow down your eating then you will slow down the number of calories you intake, but feeling full faster
+TAKEAWAY: If you slow down your eating then you will slow down the number of calories you intake, by feeling full faster

-Day 1 Meditation: The task for one of your meals today is to truly enjoy every bite.
+Day 9 Meditation: The task for one of your meals today is to truly enjoy every bite.
 Think about what your doing while your eating.
 Place your fork down between each bite of food and slowly eat each bite as if it was truly your last meal.
-Savor each bite and try to eat each bite in the slowest fashion possible (think slothlike slow). and ENJOY!
+Savor each bite and try to eat each bite in the slowest fashion possible (think sloth-like slow). and ENJOY!

 It turns out that it is much easier to change your environment then your thoughts.
 Impulse control has a limited supply this is one reason why its easier to stop yourself from temptation in the morning instead of the afternoon.
 The impulse control center in your brain is located in the upper regions of your brain and when your brain goes through its glucose levels its “feeds” the lower levels of your brain first, so impulse control goes out the window first and foremost.

 FACT: Your brain’s impulse control center runs off of glucose and only has so much “battery life” which eventually runs out, this is called “ego fatigue”